fofa2342/login-manager/README.md

 # Login Manager

 This is a user authentication and management system built with Node.js and Express.js.
 It serves as a foundational boilerplate for applications requiring user registration, login, and session management.
+It provides both a traditional web interface and a REST API for authentication.

 ## Prerequisites